irsyadler/NoteFinder/README.md

 ## 🚩 Limitations
 - The date localisation is not properly tested.
 A messy date string format might appears based on the user localisation.
 - Currently, right-click context menu for copy/paste/cut operations is disabled.
 Only keyboard shortcuts ([Windows](https://support.microsoft.com/en-us/topic/keyboard-shortcut-to-copy-and-paste-in-word-e0e561c3-02fe-f256-7b19-dabef7b879e1) / [macOS](https://support.apple.com/en-us/HT209651)) for these operations are enabled.
+- NoteFinder uses [PDF.js](https://mozilla.github.io/pdf.js/) version `2.16.105` in legacy mode to [ensure support for Node.js](https://github.com/mozilla/pdf.js/wiki/Frequently-Asked-Questions#legacy-build).
+This version isn't the latest where NoteFinder might be unable to read a certain type of PDF document.
+The [PDF.js](https://mozilla.github.io/pdf.js/) version update will be done in the NoteFinder future release.
 - The open-at-page feature **only works for [Adobe Acrobat Reader](https://get.adobe.com/reader/) in Windows**.
 Further refinement needs to be implemented to support other PDF reader applications and platforms.
 - NoteFinder obtains a highlighted-text annotation by measuring the highlight's rectangle area (`x` & `y` coordinate).
 Therefore, the following issues arise:
   - The highlight annotation might show an empty text because the highlighted's rectangle area was smaller than the text-rectangle area defined in the PDF document.